chancemcox/firebase-todo-app/FIREBASE_SETUP.md

 3. Enter your project name
 4. Follow the setup wizard

-### 2. Enable Realtime Database
+### 2. Enable Firestore Database
-1. In your Firebase project, go to "Realtime Database"
+1. In your Firebase project, go to "Firestore Database"
 2. Click "Create Database"
 3. Choose a location
 4. Start in test mode (we'll update security rules later)